HEATlab/Prob-in-Ctrl/README.md

 ### Primary Programs

 #### algorithm.py
-Implements algorithms for checking if a network is dynamically controllable (DC).
+Implements conflict generating algorithms for checking if a STNU is dynamically controllable (DC).
 If the network is not DC, there are functions for reporting the "conflicts" that prevent the network from achieving controllability.
 ##### Details
 Implements the `DCDijkstra` algorithm described in [(Williams 2017)](https://www.ijcai.org/proceedings/2017/598).